LinguistDeveloper/clarive/docs/palette/fieldlets/Datefield.markdown

 <br />
 ### Data time format
-* Insert a custom format to show the date
+* Insert a custom format to show the date.
+If the user leave the field blank, the default date format is *Y-M-D*

+&nbsp; &nbsp;• *Ex*: d/m/y

 <br />
 ### Default today